lucasholz/lucasholz/README.md

 - 🔥 Quality Assurance Engineer.

-- 🔭 I’m currently working on Atlas Technologies.
+- 🔭 I’m currently working at Atlas Technologies as Quality Assurance Engineering Consultant.

-- 🌱 I’m currently learning software quality, automated software testing, and other technologies and languages like SQL, HTML, CSS, JavaScript...
+- 🌱 Since 2021 in the software quality area I have already been able to acquire a lot of experience, but I continue to seek knowledge and improve myself, taking courses and looking for new tools and frameworks...

-- 📫 How to reach me: matteholz@gmail.com or on my [Linked.In](https://www.linkedin.com/in/lucasholz/).
+- 📫 How to reach me: on my [Linked.In](https://www.linkedin.com/in/lucasholz/).

 - ⚡ Fun fact: I have a degree in civil engineering, but my passion for technology made me change my professional trajectory.